-Jumpers, skirts, and skorts - Girls is in PreK - 8 wear the Lloyd plaid jumper or skirt (to be worn within 2 inches of the knee) available at the Dennis Uniform Company.
-Girls in grades 7-8 may wear the Dennis Uniform gray skirt; no other brand of khaki skirts is allowed.
-Shorts should be worn under the jumper, skirt, or skort but may not be visible.
-(Girls may wear tights during cold weather.)
+Jumpers, skirts, and skorts - Girls is in Preschool-2 wear the Tommy Hilfiger Lloyd plaid jumper or skort.
+Girls in grades.
+Girls in grades 3-6 wear the Tommy Hilfiger Lloyd plaid skirt or skort.
+Girls in grades 7-8 wear Tommy Hilfiger grey skirts.
+Shorts should be worn under the jumper or skirt but may not be visible.
+(Girls may wear tights or leggings under their skirts during cold weather.)

-Pants - All pants must be a uniform-style pant.
-Students in grades PreK - 8 wear plain navy blue, regular navy corduroy, or cotton twill long pants, available at the Dennis Uniform Store.
-Students in grades 7 - 8 may wear Dennis Uniform Store gray pants.
-Pants must not have contrasting stitching or adornments, and be ankle length, straight legged, and hemmed to shoe tops.
+Pants - Students in grades Preschool-6 wear Tommy Hilfiger navy blue, twill pants.
+Students in grades 7-8 wear Tommy Hilfiger grey twill pants.
 Pants must be worn snugly around the waist and may not be baggy and oversized.
-No cargo-type pants are allowed.

 PE Uniform - Students in grades 7 and 8 dress for PE.
-The PE uniform is gray PE tee shirt with logo and plan (no logo) navy shorts.
+The PE uniform is grey PE tee shirt with logo and plian (no logo) navy shorts.
 If a warm cover-up is needed, the following may be worn over PE clothes: plain (no word or pictures) gray or navy-blue colored sweatpants and sweatshirts.
 6th grade camp pullover sweatshirt may be worn as a PE sweatshirt.